 Scientists try to repopulate shorelines with an endangered snail

-There is a point on the Southern California coast that looks very much like it has for hundreds of years.
-It's called Point Conception...
+There's a rare point on the Southern California coast that looks a lot like it has for hundreds of years.

 (SOUNDBITE OF WAVES CRASHING)